Atlin (electoral district)

-Atlin was a provincial electoral district in the Canadian province of British Columbia.
+Atlin was a provincial electoral district in British Columbia, Canada.
 It made its first appearance on the hustings in the 10th provincial general election in 1903 and last appeared in the 34th provincial general election in 1986, after which it was merged with the Skeena riding and was succeeded by Bulkley Valley-Stikine.

-Demographics

-Political geography
+Geography

 Always one of the province's largest ridings by area, it was always among the smallest in population, and is often cited as an example of a lack of proper representation-by-population in the BC political system.
 From the perspective of riding residents, who are spread out in a handful of small settlements from the Nass River to the Yukon border, a riding incorporating larger population centres was unfair to them.
-Ultimately the pressure to redress lack of equality in voting-weight among BC ridings saw the Atlin riding became merged with Skeena riding.
+Ultimately the pressure to redress lack of equality in voting-weight among BC ridings saw the Atlin riding being merged with Skeena riding.

-Notable elections

-Because of its small electorate, battles over spoiled ballots were critical in Atlin's electoral history: